 - What should the team do first?

-- What proof or example makes this believable?
+- What proof makes this believable?

 That framing gives every clip a job.
-It also makes it easier to reuse the same source material across social, email, and sales follow-up.
+It also makes it way easier to reuse the same source material across social, email, and sales follow-up.

-Cut the housekeeping, keep the context
+Cut the housekeeping, keep the substance

 - Names the problem